 I was just 5 years old when I met my great-great grandmother Lula for the very first time, and it wasn’t long after that meeting that she passed away.
 So, I’m sorry to say that I simply have no memory of her.
-But what I do remember is hearing family members speak fondly of her through the years.
+But what I do remember is hearing family members speak fondly of her through the years since her death.

 LaVIDA: The Black Voice in Ft.
 Worth, TX